KrishnanParameswaran/Inheritance-Cplusplus/README.md

 The code here creates a base class, a derived class from the base class and demonstrates how an object of derived class can access a method in base class.

 C++ inheritance rules:
-1) Derived class can access all public and protected members and functions of base class.
+1) Derived class can access all public and protected members and functions of base class
-2) Constructor of base class won't be copied to derived class.
+2) Constructor of base class won't be copied to derived class
-3) Constructors, assignment and destructors are never inherited.
+3) Constructors, assignment and destructors are never inherited
-4) If base class has a default constructor it is automatically called.
+4) If base class has a default constructor it is automatically called
 5) If derived class member function of same name overrides the base class function, access base class function as: baseclass::basefunction();